How to Write the Coalition Application Essays 2020-2021

 The Common Application also gives you the option to “Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.”

 This is the wildcard option, and you can use it in several different ways.

 First, maybe the school you are applying for only uses the Coalition Application, but you really like the essay that you wrote for the Common Application’s prompt “Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.”
 It is perfectly acceptable to simply submit that essay with a few minor tweaks.
-Just remember that you will either need to include the original prompt in your response, or you will need to make sure that your essay will make sense to your reader even if they do not have the prompt to serve as a mini-introduction.
 For strategies about how to write the Common App, check out CollegeVine’s Common App guide!

 But the possibilities for this essay are truly endless.
 Many colleges claim that they are looking for “risk takers” on websites that, paradoxically, look like they were all made by the same PR firm.
 For those of you who feel compelled to really take some risks in order to stand out from the crowd, we’d like to close this article by offer the following suggestions with the caveat that results may vary:

 While these suggestions may not apply to your interests, you should consider employing a similar level of creativity.
 If you’re really stuck trying to come up with an essay, it might help to take a walk on the wild side before returning to your “normal” work with a fresh pair of eyes.
 And, who knows, maybe you’ll stumble over something interesting in the process.
 Good luck!

 View the essay prompts for hundreds of schools in our Essay Prompts Database.